11 property management KPIs you should be tracking

 Each day that passes without a resident occupying a unit is money that you’re forgoing.
 The same is true for property owners, so keeping an eye on how long it takes to lease a unit is critical.

 Now, anyone can lease a unit in just a few days—all you need to do is lower the rent enough.
-Of course, that’s not a strategy you want to rely on in general.
+Of course, that’s not really a strategy you want to rely.
 The average days-to-lease should be compared to the market average (usually less than two weeks in a hot market).
 It should then be evaluated against other KPIs, like market rents, to see how well your property management business is performing.

 If it seems to be taking a while for a unit to lease, take a hard look at where and how a unit is being advertised.
 Consider alternative listing channels or boost your marketing budget to lease units faster.

-The renters we surveyed told us that they’ve appreciated their property managers’ efforts to allow them to communicate, pay rent, sign documents, and take care of other rental processes from their homes.
-At the same time, property managers have unlocked new efficiencies and found ways to offer the same level of service as they did in person, convincing many of the benefits of leasing technologies even in a post-COVID-19 world.
+The renters we surveyed told us that they’ve appreciated their property managers’ efforts to allow them to communicate, pay rent, sign documents, and take care of other rental processes online.
+At the same time, property managers have unlocked new efficiencies using leasing tech solutions.

 Based on the market average, you may find that you’re discounting your services too heavily.
 Some property managers discount their fees to get clients in the beginning, and then they never raise their prices.